paulmaunders/delivery-slot-bot/README.md

 # delivery-slot-bot
 A puppeteer based bot to monitor supermarket online delivery slots.
-Currently it only works with Tesco.com and uses Pushover.net to send push notifications to your phone.
+Currently works with Tesco and ASDA and uses Pushover.net to send push notifications to your phone.
 ## Installation and configuration
 Clone this repository